jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 ## React Navigation

-This example use react-navigation and run under Expo.
-Modalize is wrapped along the AppNavigator to be able to display the modal on top of the bottom navigator.
+This example use react-navigation.
+Modalize is used on the screen you need to toggle it.

 You can run this example by: